STEM is an acronym representing Science, Technology, Engineering, and Mathematics.

 The workbooks are all © Copyright 2015 - U.S. Scouting

 The requirements are all © Copyright 2015 - Boy Scouts of America - and are used with permission.

-Note: Effective June 1, 2015, the rank requirements for Cub Scouts are changing (see www.scouting.org/programupdates [or on this site] for these new requirements).
-Cub Scouts currently working on the Nova awards or one of the Supernova awards have two options: Complete the award no later than December 31, 2015, using the original requirements as published in the original Cub Scout Nova Awards Guidebook (No. 34032 / SKU 614935) or complete the award using the new requirements.
+Note: Effective June 1, 2015, the rank requirements for Cub Scouts changed (see www.scouting.org/programupdates [or on this site] for these new requirements).
+Cub Scouts working on the Nova awards or one of the Supernova awards during 2015 have two options: Complete the award no later than December 31, 2015, using the original requirements as published in the original Cub Scout Nova Awards Guidebook (No. 34032 / SKU 614935) or complete the award using the new requirements.
 Links to both the original and current requirements, and workbooks for each are provided below.